 - (A) Flotation.
-A neoprene wetsuit or dry suit meeting the following requirements shall be worn by all skiers in all events: - (1) Be smooth, soft, and free from attachments or material likely to cause injury in a Fall. - (2) Be so constructed and fastened that it's unlikely to be torn loose or damaged so as to render it useless in a hard Fall. - (3) Float the user. - (4) Not be an inflatable device. - (5) Be constructed so as to provide adequate protection from impact damage to the ribs and internal organs. - (B) Suitability.
-In case of doubt on the suitability of flotation, the Safety Director shall order a practical test in the water.
+All skiers shall wear a neoprene wetsuit or dry suit meeting the following requirements shall be worn by all skiers in all events: - (1) Be smooth, soft, and free from attachments or material likely to cause injury in a Fall. - (2) Be so constructed and fastened that it's unlikely to be torn loose or damaged so as to render it useless in a hard Fall. - (3) Float the user. - (4) Not be an inflatable device. - (5) Be constructed so as to provide adequate protection from impact damage to the ribs and internal organs. - (B) Suitability.
+In case of doubt on about the suitability of flotation, the Safety Director shall order a practical test in the water.